 Volunteer tour guides, Athens, Greece

-Alex meets me in the lobby of my Electra Palace Hotel.
+Alex meets me in the lobby of my hotel.
 He’s a young Greek guy about the same age as me.
 Instantly I decide I like him.
 Alex is going to be my friend for the day, I think to myself.

 Alex is an archaeologist by training and, until recently, by profession.
 The economic situation in Greece meant he lost his job last year and has been unemployed ever since.
 It’s why he’s able to come and meet me on a weekday.

 He’s one of the official volunteer tour guides of Athens – part of a program called ‘This is My Athens’.

 Alex and the others give up their time for free to take visitors around the city and show them some of the things you might not normally see on one of the bigger packaged tours.
 It’s personal, it’s flexible and – best of all – it’s friendly.

 We start walking down the street from my hotel and I ask if Alex has anything in particular in mind to show me.
 He’s got some ideas but no firm itinerary.
 He wants to hear about what I’m interested in and what I might have seen already.

 We decide to begin by going for a bit of a walk around the Plaka area – where some of the oldest houses of modern Athens were built in the 1800s.